RifatunNesa/What-To-Do/README.md

 Tasks can also be marked as finished or not.
 &nbsp;

-Repository design pattern was implemented for this project so that the different parts are loosely coupled, hiding all complex implementation from on another, allowing scope for easy future development.
+Repository design pattern was implemented for this project, so that the different parts are loosely coupled, hiding all complex implementation from on another, allowing scope for easy future development.

 - [Repository Pattern With Javascript](https://dev.to/thanasismpalatsoukas/repository-pattern-with-javascript-4nl)
   &nbsp;